 The Kiley Family Memorial Trust was established in 2000 by brothers, Peter and John Kiley.
-Revenue from the Kiley Family Trust owned farms in Taranaki fund the Kiley Family Memorial Trust Scholarships.
+The Scholarships are funded by revenue from a Taranaki dairy farm owned by the Kiley Family Memorial Trust.

 Public Trust is sole trustee of both the Kiley Family Trust and the Kiley Family Memorial Trust.

-Peter and John's grandfather, Jim Kiley, emigrated from Australia just over 100 years ago at the age of 17.
+Peter and John's grandfather, James Francis (Jim) Kiley emigrated from Australia in 1900 at the age of 17.
 After working in the Taranaki area he purchased land for farming from the local Maori.

-Managed by Public Trust's National Farm Centre, the two Taranaki dairy farms have played an important part in the life of the Kiley family.
-From a faith point of view the farms enabled Jim's son Len to receive a Catholic education at St Patrick's and it gave educational and economic stability to his grandsons, Peter and John.
+The Taranaki dairy farm is managed by Public Trust's National Farm Centre.
+The farm played an important part in the life of the Kiley family.
+From a faith point of view the farm enabled Jim's son Len to receive a Catholic education at St Patrick's College, Wellington and it gave educational and economic stability to his grandsons, Peter and John.